 Collage is one of my favourite ways of working.
 I use a combination of 'found' images, prepared papers and painted backgrounds.
 The found images are always originals from old magazines and books, because there is a special quality to the old paper sources : I do not use photocopies, digital files or computer prints.collage on card:

 I made this set of small collages during the first Covid19 lockdown.
 They are named after H.G.Wells' futuristic novels, and inspired by 1950s sci-fi illustrations, the climate crisis and news reports about plans to colonize other planets.

 life on mars:

-this series follows on from 'the shape of things' - it is also inspired by our failure in dealing with the climate crisis, and my expectations that humans will colonise other planets only to repeat the same mistakes made before.
+this series follows on from 'the shape of things', but in a slightly larger format.
+It is also inspired by our failure in dealing with the climate crisis, and my expectations that humans will colonise other planets only to repeat the same mistakes made on Earth.

 The title is borrowed from the song by David Bowie.